jarch-ma/TLG/README.md

 The code will be uploaded after the paper is accepted.

-## Abstract
+## Update visualization
 <div align=center><img width="80%" src="Figures/Fig.7.png"></div>

-Figure 10.
-Multi-Objective Qualitative Visualization Analysis：Visualizing Segmentation Results under a 1-Shot Setting on the COCO-20i Datasets.
-Each pair of columns corresponds to a fold in the meta-learning paradigm.

-## Abstract
+Figure 7.
+Visualization of heterogeneous features at different layers for support image.
+The first row corresponds to the low layer, while the second and third rows represent the middle layer and high layer, respectively.
+Relevant content is omitted below.
+The upper-right displays the raw support image corresponding to the feature map.

 <div align=center><img width="80%" src="Figures/Fig.8.png"></div>

-Figure 10.
-Multi-Objective Qualitative Visualization Analysis：Visualizing Segmentation Results under a 1-Shot Setting on the COCO-20i Datasets.
-Each pair of columns corresponds to a fold in the meta-learning paradigm.
+Figure 8.
+Visualization of heterogeneous features at different layers for support image.
+The first row corresponds to the low layer, while the second and third rows represent the middle layer and high layer, respectively.
+Relevant content is omitted below.
+The upper-right displays the raw query image corresponding to the feature map.

-## Abstract
+## Added visualization
 <div align=center><img width="80%" src="Figures/Fig.10.png"></div>

 Figure 10.
 Multi-Objective Qualitative Visualization Analysis：Visualizing Segmentation Results under a 1-Shot Setting on the COCO-20i Datasets.
 Each pair of columns corresponds to a fold in the meta-learning paradigm.